vizcay/restful_objects_vagrant/README.md

 This project is a simple Vagrant setup file to bootsrap easily a VM with the [Restful Objects for Ruby framework](http://github.com/vizcay/RestfulObjectsRuby) installed.

+### Why?

+Because Ruby and Linux is not the most common server technology related to Restful Objects, so I wanted a simple way for programmers to bootstrap a server and play with it.

 ### Instructions

 1. Install Vagrant for your operating system (Linux, Mac & Windows supported):